All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Getting evaluated for GLP-1 treatment through FormBlends is designed to be simple and fast.
 Here is what the process looks like from start to finish.

 Step 1: Take the online eligibility quiz.
 This takes about two minutes.
-You will answer questions about your height, weight, health history, and goals.
+You'll answer questions about your height, weight, health history, and goals.
 The quiz gives you an immediate preliminary result. to see where you stand.

 Step 2: Complete your telehealth consultation.
 A licensed provider reviews your information and meets with you virtually.
 They will ask follow-up questions, review any relevant lab work, and determine whether GLP-1 medication is appropriate for you.